 - Cloud formation: The climate close to the earth’s surface is warm.
 It gets cooled as one goes up in the atmosphere.
-Water vapour being lighter, rises up in the atmosphere.
-At the upper layer of atmosphere, where the temperature is lower, the vapour gets condensed into tiny water droplets and forms clouds.
+Water vapour being lighter rises in the atmosphere.
+At the upper layer of the atmosphere, where the temperature is lower, the vapour gets condensed into tiny water droplets and forms clouds.

 3. Precipitation :

 - Clouds carry small droplets of water in them.
-It may so happen that many droplets of water come together to form larger sized drops of water.
+It may so happen that many droplets of water come together to form larger-sized drops of water.
 Such drops of water may become so heavy that they begin to fall.
-Falling of water drops is called precipitation.
+The falling of water drops is called precipitation.

-- Rain: If the water during precipitation remains liquid till it reaches the surface of the earth, we have rains.
+- Rain: If the water during precipitation remains liquid till it reaches the surface of the earth, we have rained.

 - Dew: Many times, especially during winter nights, the air near the surface becomes quite cool.
 As a result, the water vapour present in it condenses to form water droplets.
 These water droplets appear as dew.